Jigsaw percolation: What social networks can collaboratively solve a puzzle?: Discussion and future directions

 This conjecture is based on a computation (not shown here) that implies that a two-sided growth version of the sufficient condition used in the proof of Proposition~\ref{ubd-ring} (i.e., the one-sided requirement that $j$ is connected to $\{1, 2, \ldots, j-1\}$ for each $j$) yields the same upper bound of $\pi^2 / (6 \log n)$ but with a correction of order $(\log n)^{-3/2}$.
 Of course, even when the two-sided growth process fails starting from every vertex, it may still be possible to solve the puzzle by merging the clusters formed.
 However, if none of these ``two-sided growth clusters'' intersect, then the puzzle is unlikely to be solved, so we suspect that $c_1=\pi^2/6$ is the correct lower bound.

 Of particular interest for future study, the number of steps until the process stops measures how efficiently the network solves the puzzle or determines that it cannot be solved.
-We numerically simulated the average number of steps until the process terminates for the ring puzzle (Figure~\ref{fig:steps}).
+We numerically simulated the average number of steps until the process terminates for the ring puzzle [Figure~\ref{figsteps}(b)].
 As expected, the number of steps increases around the phase transition $p_c(n)$.
-The process terminates quickly when the puzzle is not solved, and Lemma~\ref{suffcond} implies that the number of steps is at most $O(\log n / p_n)$, though this is not the best bound possible.
-The proof of Proposition~\ref{thm:ring-lower-bound} shows that for the ring puzzle with $p_{n}\le 1/(27\log n)$, the largest jigsaw cluster (and hence number of steps) is smaller than $\log n$.
+The process terminates quickly when the puzzle is not solved, and the proof of Proposition~\ref{ubd-ring} implies that the number of steps is at most $O(\log n / p_n)$, though this is not the best bound possible.
+The proof of Proposition~\ref{teoring-lower-bound} shows that for the ring puzzle with $p_{n}\le1/(27\log n)$, the largest jigsaw cluster (and hence number of steps) is smaller than $\log n$.
 As $p_n$ increases near $p_c(n)$, the puzzle may be solved, but just barely, so the number of steps required is largest.
 As $p_n$ increases further, more people-edges leads to larger clusters early in the process.
-Determining the form of the function in Figure~\ref{fig:steps} is an interesting open problem. \begin{open} For the ring puzzle, let $N_n$ be the smallest value of $i$ such that $\clusters_i = \clusters_{i+1}$.
-Determine the asymptotic behaviors of
+Determining the form of the function in Figure~\ref{figsteps}(b) is an interesting open problem.